emqx/eip/active/0013-configuration-migration.md

 1. `check()`, where it loads `emqx_upgrade` module and verifies the following properties:
    1. List of the upgrade hooks is sorted by `num` and `introduced_in` fields
    1. The largest `introduced_in` field is lesser or equal to the EMQ X release version
-   1. `allow_online` field is `true` for all patch versions, so hot upgrades are possible

    This function can be called in CI to test the upgrade code
 1. `upgrade()` that performs data migration.